July sustains the monsoon momentum in

 March through

 September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index of 11, and more, symbolizes an extreme threat to health from exposure to the Sun's UV rays for the average person.
+A UV Index of 11, and more, symbolizes an extreme health hazard from unprotected exposure to Sun's UV rays for the average person.